w4bo/bigdata-aws/README.md

 ### Running `WordCount`

-0. Once created the cluster, rember to allow incoming traffic on port 22
+0. Once created the cluster, remember to allow incoming traffic on port 22
 0. Create an EC2 key-pair named `bigdata.pem`
 0. Connect to the cluster using SSH
 0. Install git and clone this repo on the cluster